$B$-mode forecast of CMB-Bh$\overline{a}$rat: Introduction

 The importance of this scientific goal has triggered the scientific community to build highly sensitive instruments and plan for new ground-based and space-based projects.
 Among the experiments that are currently ongoing or in preparation, ground based experiments are expected to be limited by their restricted frequency and sky coverage, while the LiteBIRD \citep{Hazumi:2019} space mission, owing to its limited angular resolution ($\sim$30\parcm), will be limited by confusion between primordial and lensing polarization $B$-modes.
 To overcome these limitations, other experiments have been proposed, such as \COrE\ \citep{2011arXiv1102.2181T,2018COREmission}, \prism\ \citep{PRISM}, \pico\ \citep{PICO:2019}, and more recently an ambitious spectro-polarimetric survey of the microwave sky \citep{Delabrouille1:2019}.
 Exploring Cosmic History and Origin (\ECHO)\footnote{https://cmb-bharat.in/} is the latest addition to this list with similar objectives.

 \ECHO\ is a proposal for a next generation space mission for near-ultimate measurements of the CMB polarization and discovery of global CMB spectral distortions.
 The proposal is primarily inspired from the concept of the \COrE\ mission and borrows many of its most appealing design aspects \citep{2018COREmission,core_instrument:2018}, and it is under consideration to the Indian Space Research Organization (ISRO)\footnote{\url{https://www.isro.gov.in/}}.
 The objective of this paper is to forecast the potential of this mission to achieve the main goal, the measurement of tensor-to-scalar ratio.
+Similar forecasting constraints on $r$ have been done for many proposed or ongoing CMB missions \citep{2016MNRAS4582032R,2016JCAP03052E,David:2017, CORE-B:2018, PICO:2019, CMBS4_2022}.

 The paper is arranged as follows.
 Section~\ref{sec:echo} describes in detail the objective of \ECHO\ space mission: foreground cleaning challenge and the specification of the instrument.
 This is followed by a discussion of the simulation of the microwave sky for different foreground models and component separation methods used for the analysis in Section~\ref{sec: sim} and Section~\ref{sec:method} respectively.
 The main results of the analysis are summarized in Section~\ref{sec:results}.
 Finally, we conclude in Section~\ref{sec:Conclusions}.